 - Try a different sleeping position: Some sleeping positions can keep the human body from maintaining a normal temperature, even in air-conditioned rooms.
 Consider sleeping flat on your back with your limbs spread out for a cooler snooze.

 - Skip the exercise routine before bed: Aerobic exercise can get the blood pumping and your heart rate up, which keeps you awake and alert for hours after you’ve finished.
-Skip your exercise routine and wind down by incorporating meditation into your bedtime routine for better sleep satisfaction.
+Skip the exercise and wind down by incorporating meditation into your bedtime routine for better sleep satisfaction.

 Cooler Sleep = Better Sleep

-So cool off, dress light, and let hot nights be a thing of the past.
+So, cool off, dress light, and let hot nights be a thing of the past.
 If you still aren’t getting great sleep, check out this guide to sleeping better to see what else you can do.

 Purple Harmony Pillow

-Named “The Greatest Pillow Ever Invented", with accolades to back it up.
+Named “The Greatest Pillow Ever Invented," with the accolades to back it up.